gene-git/wg_tool/README.md

 gets a configuration, either in the form of a text based *.conf* file or a QR code.
 QR codes work nicely for wireguard phone app, for example, where the app uses on board camera to read the the QR code.
 For computer clients, the conf file is the simplest.
-The server and client keys share common information which mst be kept synchronized.
+The server and client keys share common information which must be kept synchronized.
 This includes shared public keys, pre-shared keys for added security along with network information (IPs, Ports and DNS).